Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 In your opinion, what distinguishes Murnau from other places in the Bavarian Alpine foothills?

-But there is something else that characterizes Murnau at least as much - and which cannot be planned or designed: the landscape right on the doorstep.
+In addition to the townscape and infrastructure, there is something else that characterizes Murnau at least as much - and which cannot be planned or designed: the landscape right on the doorstep.
 What role do Staffelsee and Murnauer Moos play in the town's identity?

 The Murnauer Moos, on the other hand, has been used since time immemorial - initially mainly for agricultural purposes.
 For around 40 years, the focus has been on nature conservation, with the result that the moss is now managed and maintained in a nature-friendly manner.
 With an area of around 36 square kilometers, it is one of the largest contiguous moorland areas in the region and a habitat for thousands of animal species and around 1,100 plant species.